 - 2 tablespoons hot sesame oil

-- 2 garlic cloves, minced
+- 2 garlic cloves, roughly chopped

 - 1 pound green beans, trimmed

-In a small food processor or blender, blend the peanut butter, chicken broth, rice vinegar, soy sauce, sugar, sesame oil, garlic, ginger, and the zest of the lime until smooth.
-Transfer to a large serving bowl.
+- In a small food processor or blender, blend the peanut butter, soy sauce, rice vinegar, lime zest and juice, sugar, sesame oil, garlic, ginger, and 1/4 cup water until smooth.

 - Add the green beans and noodles to the boiling water and cook until tender, about 5 minutes.

 - Drain the noodles and green beans and toss with the peanut sauce.